twhitehead/notes-kobohacking/README.md

 # Compiling a kernel

 The kernel has to be compiled with a 4.x gcc.
-This can be obtained from the embedded Debian repo in the jessie relase (anything more recent than jessie only have 5.x and above).
+This can be obtained from the embedded Debian repo in the jessie release (anything more recent than jessie only have 5.x and above).
 Add a source file to /etc/apt/sources.list.d